-The steering wheel design is different from the India model and misses out on few controls.
+The steering wheel design is different from the Indian model and misses out on a few controls.
 However, you still get audio and phone controls along with buttons for ADAS features.
 The steering feels nice to hold with adequate leather wrapping.

-A fully digital instrument cluster is on offer that lets you switch between various themes and display information clearly.
+A fully digital instrument cluster is on offer that lets you switch between various themes and display information.
 This will come in handy with the ADAS features that the new Creta will get.

 Other features include push-button start/stop, electronic parking brake, wireless phone charging, air purifier, cooled glovebox, electric sunroof, multiple driving modes, and more.

 Internationally, the Hyundai Creta gets a 1.5-litre petrol engine mated to an IVT automatic gearbox.
 Power output stands at 115PS while torque output is rated at 144Nm.
 Performance is adequate for regular use but lacks excitement.
 The gearbox has the typical rubber-band effect of CVTs.